hannemann/BLE-Remote-Companion/README.md

 # Bluetooth LE Remote Companion

-Remotely control devices via Bluetooth with an IR remote, from your Browser, Homeassistant or Node-RED with no noticable latency (depends on IR protocol).
+Remotely control devices via Bluetooth with an IR remote, from your Browser, Homeassistant or Node-RED.

 ## Features
 This software turns an ESP32 into a virtual keyboard and mouse running a websocket server and/or Home Assistant websocket API client.